Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Textoshop

 \subsection{Implementation}

 The \name interface emulates the look and feel of traditional drawing software, except the main canvas is replaced by a text input field (\Cref{fig:teaser}).
-Under the hood, it uses a large-language model as well as more traditional natural language processing techniques.
-A live demo of the tool is available in supplementary materials\footnote{The live demo will be hosted online}.
+Under the hood, it uses a large language model as well as more traditional natural language processing techniques.